© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross in St Peter's churchyard is a scheduled monument protected by Historic England under reference 1016344.
 View the official record →

-St Peter's churchyard cross in Herefordshire is a medieval monument of stone construction that serves as a focal point within the churchyard of St Peter's Church.
+St Peter's churchyard cross is a medieval monument located in the churchyard of St Peter's Church in Herefordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016344.

 Churchyard cross in St Peter's churchyard is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016344.